-It seems like where there's a gathering, there is likely to be soda and more often than not, those sodas can find their way onto our carpet.
-But removing a soda stain from a carpet is easier than you think.
+It seems like where there is a gathering, there is likely to be soda, and more often than not, soda or cola stains can find their way to your carpet.

-- Clean white cloths
+- 2 to 3 Clean white cloths

 - Vacuum cleaner

 - Carpet rake (optional)

 - Vinegar/water solution (optional)